We breathe life into great teams with great ideas to create great companies.

 Our first chapters were in Nashville and Knoxville, TN.
 A small but committed group of seasoned, successful Angel investors in each location came together once a month to meet new entrepreneurs, discuss exciting opportunities, and collaborate together to gain the benefit of diverse experience.
 Now, we call this “crowdsourcing” knowledge.

-Since our inception we’ve added chapters in Kansas City, MO; Denver, CO; Charleston, SC; South Florida; and others coming online soon.
+Since our inception we’ve added chapters across the country; and others coming online soon.
 We decided early on that we would source deals from all over and that our members would have the freedom and opportunity to invest in any deal, regardless of geography.
-We plan to add even more chapters through 2014 to enhance our geographical advantages.
+We plan to add even more chapters across the coming years to enhance our geographical advantages.

 Now, we’re ready to further expand our network of committed Angel investors.
 There are too many opportunities out there to pass up, and as a network of Angels we’re ready to increase our funding power with new locations and new Angel members online.